 Ender’s Game by Orson Scott Card has been receiving increased attention of late due to the upcoming movie based on the work.
+For my thoughts on the movie, check out my look into the film.
 I read this book about ten years ago, and have since listened to the audiobook and re-read the book.
 Here, we will delve into some major themes which run through the novel.
 There are major plot SPOILERS ahead, so you have been warned.

 Ender himself is a child.
 Yet throughout the book he ranges from trying to simply be a child to an admiral.
 He has a calculating, almost “killer” mentality and cannot bear to lose.
 He insists on excellence.
 Yet he is shaped by his past, while trying to avoid it.
 When he is confronted with a situation of survival–or at least one he perceives as such–he reacts with the cold efficiency of a practiced soldier.
 He escalates the scenario to the point that the “enemy” can never cause harm to him again.